madsrumlenordstrom/penta-five/README.md

 Before generating verilog a program file needs to exist in the top directory of the project.
 It should be called program.txt and it should contain a program written in pure hex machine code.
-The following is an example a program that blinks a I/O port:
+The following is an example program that blinks a I/O port:
 ```
 00000893
 02100513